 The Compensation Committee reviews and determines the compensation of all executive officers.
-See "Compensation Committee" elsewhere in this Annual Report on Form 10-K. In setting compensation levels for executive officers, the Compensation Committee considers each element of compensation separately as well as the aggregate value of all elements of compensation for each individual.
+See "Compensation Committee" elsewhere in this Proxy Statement.
+In setting compensation levels for executive officers, the Compensation Committee considers each element of compensation separately as well as the aggregate value of all elements of compensation for each individual.
 Amounts realized or realizable from awards under prior bonus or incentive plans, including stock options, do not significantly influence the pay setting process of current compensation levels.
 The significant compensation components are base salary, bonus pay and equity awards.